 - slices of soft fruit like bananas, pears, peaches or melon

 - cooked vegetable pieces like broccoli, cauliflower, carrots or courgette

 - cooked pasta shapes

-Pregnant women, or women trying for a baby, should take a daily supplement of folic acid and continue up until the 12th week of pregnancy.
-All pregnant and breastfeeding women should also take a daily vitamin D supplement.
+Pregnant women, or women trying for a baby, should take daily supplements of folic acid and continue up until the 12th week of pregnancy.
+All pregnant and breastfeeding women should also take daily vitamin D supplements.